Keto + Hypo = A Good Combo?

 If these issues rage on, your best efforts at dieting (whatever that may mean) may yield no results or perhaps some initial results with a subsequent plateau.

 I’ve been clear for years that I don’t have a “weight loss program.”
-That said, in our work with clients, Liz and I have helped many people lose weight—sustainably—addressing the above factors.
+That said, in my work with clients, I’ve helped many people lose weight—sustainably—addressing the above factors.

 When you focus on health vs. weight, the body tends to take care of things and often, people start to feel their clothes get looser in a week to 10 days.
 Or so.